To that point: What are the costs of NOT having a Car Buying Service?

 Right now, as you read this article, your credit union is losing loans to the web.

 To be honest…not always.
 Positioning is essential.
+And trust.
 But now I’m getting ahead of myself.

 Since you came here looking for the costs of a Car Buying Service, let’s answer that question directly.
 Put simply, there are two ways a Car Buying Service makes money:

 This can range from a few hundred dollars monthly for a 6,000 member group, to $3,000 for a group of 60,000.
 The more members, the higher the monthly fee.

 Some come bundled with your indirect platform or other existing service, though we find them to be less able to satisfy member needs and credit union goals.

 They’re “better than nothing”, but our experience finds a dedicated service accomplishes more for all parties.